Megill’s 10 Ks lead Mets over reeling, bumbling Yanks 10-3

 TRAINER’S ROOM

-Yankees: RHP Gerrit Cole (left hamstring tightness) will throw a bullpen session Saturday and could start Tuesday, Boone said. … RHP Michael King was activated from the 60-day IL and allowed two runs – one earned – in three innings. … RHP Sal Romano was designated for assignment.
+Yankees: RHP Gerrit Cole (left hamstring tightness) will throw a bullpen session Saturday and could start Tuesday, manager Aaron Boone said. … RHP Michael King was activated from the 60-day IL and allowed two runs – one earned – in three innings. … RHP Sal Romano was designated for assignment

 UP NEXT